Mdaniels-ENG/WarehouseWreckage/README.md

 ## Project Goals
 The following functionality was completed during the completion of this project:

-- Create bjects that are affected by Physics.
+- Create objects that are affected by Physics.
 - Spawn projectiles with Player input.
 - Be able to aim spawned projectiles
 - Create a simple level.